AnthonyLovesCoffee/Efficient-Data-Stream-Anomaly-Detection/README.md

 # Efficient Data Stream Anomaly Detection

 This project simulates a data stream (a sine wave with random anomalies) and uses a Z-Score based anomaly detection algorithm to identify outliers.
-The data is streamed to a Kafka topic and stored locally as a JSON file.
+The data is streamed to a Kafka topic which is consumed by the anomaly detector.
 The anomalies are then visualized using `matplotlib`.

 ## Table of Contents
 1. [Project Overview](#project-overview)